 Artist Statement

-As my construction begins to close in along the top of each vessel, I introduce a more deliberate edge or line in finishing the piece.
-The tension and dialogue this edge creates between line and volume in each piece tells a story.
+As my construction begins to close in along the top of each vessel, I shape a more deliberate edge line to finish the piece.
+The tension and dialogue between the fluid rim lines and the asymmetrical volume conveys the movement of dynamic energy.